 The Ed.D./Ph.D. in Educational Leadership program is designed as a 3-year accelerated executive program to meet the learning needs of the busy professional.
 Program specializations are offered in Educational Leadership (K-12), Special Education Leadership, and Higher Education Leadership and Teaching.
-Each course will be offered in 8-week segments that meet approximately every third weekend on Friday and Saturday.
-Students will focus on two classes in a semester.
+Each course will be offered in 8-week segments that meet every third weekend on Saturday and Sunday.
+Students will focus on two classes in a semester (there may be an occasional Friday - Saturday format for a few classes).
 This is a 90-credit or 102-credit Ph.D. program.
 We will allow students to transfer up to 36 credits from an approved master's program or from an appropriately related master's degree program.
 Students may apply to the doctoral program until May 15 for fall start of program.

-- A completed master's degree in education or related field from an accredited institution with a 3.6 cumulative grade point average - Official transcripts of your academic record from each graduate school attended; if you attended Caldwell University, the Office of Graduate Studies will secure your official Caldwell transcript - Two (2) completed reference forms or letters appraising your capacity for doctoral studies; reference forms are available through the Office of Graduate Studies - A copy of your completed action research paper/thesis, a published article, grant writing, or sample of substantive job embedded writing - Acceptable scores on the Graduate Record Exam (GRE) or Miller Analogies Test (MAT) - Resume - · Personal Interview, if necessary
+- A completed master's degree in education or related field from an accredited institution with a 3.6 cumulative grade point average - Official transcripts of your academic record from each undergraduate and graduate school attended; if you attended Caldwell University, the Office of Graduate Studies will secure your official Caldwell transcript - Two (2) completed reference forms or letters appraising your capacity for doctoral studies; reference forms are available through the Office of Graduate Studies - A copy of your completed action research paper/thesis, a published article, grant writing, or sample of substantive job embedded writing - Acceptable scores on the Graduate Record Exam (GRE) or Miller Analogies Test (MAT) - Resume - Personal Interview